Bahai Library Online

 "Gracious God!
 After Mirza Badi'u'llah had declared in his own handwriting that this man (Muhammad `Ali) had broken the Covenant and had proclaimed his falsification of the Holy Text, he realized that to return to the True Faith and pay allegiance to the Covenant and Testament would in no wise promote his selfish desires.
 He thus repented and regretted the thing he had done and attempted privily to gather in his printed confessions, plotted darkly with the Center of Sedition against me and informed him daily of all the happenings within my household.
 He has even taken a leading part in the mischievous deeds that have of late been committed.
 Praise be to God affairs recovered their former stability and the loved ones obtained peace. but ever since the day he entered again into our midst, he began afresh to sow the seeds of sore sedition.
 Some of his machinations and intrigues will be recorded in a separate leaflet."

-• Mírzá Badiullah; Mírzá Muhammad Ali; Covenant-breakers; Forgery and interpolation; Akka, Israel
+• Mírzá Badiullah; Mírzá Muhammad Ali; Covenant-breaking; Forgery and interpolation; Akka, Israel

 Jináb-i-Zaynu'l-Muqarrabín was well versed in Islamic jurisprudence.
 After the revelation of the Kitáb-i-Aqdas, he was authorized to submit questions concerning the laws.
 The treatise, titled Questions and Answers, an appendix to the Kitáb-i-Aqdas, is a compilation he made of Bahá'u'lláh's answers to questions concerning the laws of the Most Holy Book.
 It took more than two decades for "Questions and Answers" to be published in Persian and much longer to be published in English and other languages.
 [KA9]